-- 1. The Board of Directors finds the above recitals are true and incorporates them by this reference as findings; and - 2.
-This resolution and the conservation measures herein are effective immediately upon adoption pursuant to Water Code section 376; and - 3.
-Pursuant to Water Code section 376 and Government Code section 6061, Paradise Irrigation District shall publish in a newspaper of general circulation this resolution, or a summary, adopting this revised water conservation program within 10 days after its adoption and publicize its enactment on the District's website and in billing correspondence with the District's customers; and - 4.
-This resolution establishes mandatory conservation measures to be implemented immediately by all District customers and at such other times when, in the opinion of the Board of Directors, such measures are necessary for the preservation of public health and safety standards.
+1. The Board of Directors finds the above recitals are true and incorporates them by this reference as findings; and

+2. This resolution and the conservation measures herein are effective immediately upon adoption pursuant to Water Code section 376; and measures are necessary for the preservation of public health and safety standards.
 The Board finds that these mandatory conservation measures constitute an equitable distribution of water given the current drought conditions.
 The Board finds that the mandatory conservation measures will be in place until the earlier of (a) suspension of this Program by the Board of Directors; or (b) when Paradise Reservoir next fills and spills.
 The mandatory conservation measures may be imposed at a future time by majority action of the Board of Directors at a public meeting convened in accordance with the Brown Act (Government Code §§ 54950 et seq.).